jibsen/wideint/README.md

 Caveat
 ------

-wideint is not production quality.
+wideint is not "production quality".
 It has not been thoroughly tested, and some of the algorithms used may be slow compared to what you would get with one of the established big number libraries.
 Also, being exact-width and stack-allocated means it is only suitable for bounded computations on